kanghengliu/initheader/README.md

-# Helper script for populating Yaml Header in Quarto Documents
+# Helper Script for Populating Yaml Header in Quarto Documents

 This is my script for modifying/inserting yaml header in quarto documents.